atlassian-labs/compass-examples/snippets/graphql/create-template/README.md

 This query will create a template on your site that can be used to quickly create new components.
 A template is a component with type template.
 Learn more about templates [here](https://developer.atlassian.com/cloud/compass/templates/about-templates/).
 Refer to [createComponentFromTemplate](../create-component-from-template/README.md) to create a component from this template, or  [createWebhook](../create-webhook/README.md) to create a webhook to receive a JSON payload after a component is created using this template.

-Replace `cloudId` and `componentDetails` below in the variables section with the cloudId for your site and component information, and execute the query.
-You can use [the GraphQL explorer](https://developer.atlassian.com/cloud/compass/graphql/explorer/) to run this query and explore [the Compass API](https://developer.atlassian.com/cloud/compass/graphql/) further.
+Replace the following variables in the variables section below, and execute the query.

+`cloud-id` - the cloudId for your site and component information.

+`template-name` - the name of the template

+`repository-url` - the repository that hosts the template code which will be forked for components created from this template (currently only Github is supported)

+Ensure that the typeId is "TEMPLATE".
+You may also specify any other `componentDetails` that you may want for the template such as owner team or description.

 ### Query